ctornquist/sudoku-solver/DESIGN.md

 1. read the data from stdin and initialize the array

-2. solve(list)
+2. call solve(list, solution_list, num)
+	3. set curr num = num

-	3. for each index 0-80
+	4. for each index 0-80

-		4. if that index is 0
+		5. if that index is 0

-			5. for numbers 1-9
+			6. for numbers 1-9

-				6. if that number is valid (doesn't exist in row, column or box)
+				7. if that number is valid (doesn't exist in row, column or box)

-					7. add it to the list at the current index
+					8. add it to the list at the current index

-					8. if solve(list)

-						9. return true

-					10. else
+					9. recursively call solve() using a temporary value instead of num and save its value in result

+					10. if result equals curr num

-						11. set that index back to 0
+						11. it's not solved, set that index back to 0

+					12. else if result is 1

+						13. set curr num equal to result
+						14. set that index back to 0
+					15. else
+						16. there are two solutions, so return 2

-			12. return false if looped through 1-9 and no number works
+			17. return curr num if looped through 1-9 and no number works

-	13. if you've looped through each number and have no zeros, return true
+	18. if it's your first solution (num = 0), copy list into solution list
+	19. add one to to num  + return it (means you looped through all indices and none are 0)

-14. if the puzzle is solvable, print it out
+20. if the puzzle is solvable (ie returns a non zero number), print it out